Access to your records

 You are not entitled to see information that is about other people, only yourself.
-Under the Data Protection Act there are some exemptions to seeing the information we hold.
+Under Data Protection Legislation there are some exemptions to seeing the information we hold.
 For more detail visit the Information Commissioners Office (ICO) website.

 - Viewing records of children and others

 All records belong to the individual regardless of their age.
 This means that anyone else wanting to view the records of children or others needs to provide proof that they are entitled to ask for this information.
 In the case of children this is parental responsibility.
 In the case of other individuals it should be express written consent or some form of formal document, for example, power of attorney.

 In the cases of non-resident parents, we may also need to undertake further checks to ensure that releasing the information will not place anyone at risk.
 For children who are old enough to be aware of the SAR process, they should be involved in the application process and be asked for their consent.

 If you want to know which school your child is attending there is a separate process for requesting this information.
 Complete the Child Enquiry Process (CEP) form ensuring that supporting documentation is also included when submitting.